deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/falcon-client/configurations.md

 ### Webpack

-Falcon Client gives you the possibility to extend the underlying webpack configuration.
+DEITY PWA Frontend gives you the possibility to extend the underlying webpack configuration.
 You can do it via exposed plugins API (not webpack plugins).
-It is worth to mention that Falcon Client plugins API is [razzle](https://github.com/jaredpalmer/razzle#plugins) compatible.
+It is worth to mention that DEITY PWA Frontend plugins API is [razzle](https://github.com/jaredpalmer/razzle#plugins) compatible.

-To use Falcon Client (or Razzle) plugin, you need to install it in your project, and add it to `plugins` array in `falcon-client.build.config.js` file:
+To use DEITY PWA Frontend (or Razzle) plugin, you need to install it in your project, and add it to `plugins` array in `falcon-client.build.config.js` file:

 ```js
 module.exports = {